XiaoxuYangLab/Human_DRG_SG/README.md

 #### 1.1 Pipelines for WGS data process

-FASTQ files were aligned to GRCh37 reference genome using [this pipeline](https://github.com/shishenyxx/Human_Inhibitory_Neurons/tree/main/Pipelines/Alignment).
+FASTQ files were aligned to GRCh37 reference genome using [this pipeline](https://github.com/shishenyxx/Human_Inhibitory_Neurons/tree/main/Pipelines/Alignment), recalibrated bams were further merged with samtools merge to acquire the 30x and 300x depth.

 Germline heterozygous variants are called with HaplotypeCaller following [this pipeline](https://github.com/shishenyxx/Sperm_control_cohort_mosaicism/tree/master/Pipelines/Preprocessing/Haplocaller).